GAMS-dev/gamspy/docs/user/ml/introduction.rst

 Normally, this approach wouldn't work in GAMSPy because the square and square root operations do not cancel each other automatically.
 However, the `vector_norm` operation is an exception.
-When the conditions are correct, `vector_norm` marks the `sqrt` function as cancellable, effectively allowing the minimization of the squared norm within a QCP model.
+When the conditions are correct, :meth:`vector_norm <gamspy.math.vector_norm>` marks the :meth:`sqrt <gamspy.math.sqrt>` function as cancellable, effectively allowing the minimization of the squared norm within a QCP model.

 This enhanced functionality simplifies the optimization process and broadens the applicability of the `vector_norm` function in various modeling scenarios.